There Is No Such Thing As a Perfect Decision

 As long as you desire to please God with your decisions, no decision you make will be completely awful.
 Nor will any decision you make be completely awesome.

-Every decision is a package deal of both.
+Every decision is a package deal of parts awful and awesome.

 In other words, since there is no perfect choice, I don’t have to be paralyzed by the fear that I’m not making the exact right decision.